adam12312414/Tablet-Failure-Root-Cause-Analysis/README.md

 **Adam Haizad Bin Mohamad Faizal**
 Temasek Polytechnic – School of Informatics & IT
-Diploma in Big Data & Analytics (T60)
+Diploma in Big Data & Analytics (T60) **Collaborators:** Students from the Diploma in Pharmaceutical Science
+Temasek Polytechnic – School of Applied Science

 ## ⚠️ Disclaimer